 (D) How long should the certification period be when all assistance group members are elderly or disabled and have no earned income?

 All members of an assistance group that are elderly or disabled and have no earned income shall be certified for twenty-four months.

 (E) How long should the certification period be when the assistance group has unstable circumstances, anticipated changes or is a migrant or seasonal farm worker?

 These assistance groups should be assigned certification periods consistent with their circumstances.
 The certification period options are four, five, six or twelve months.

-(F) When can food assistance benefits stop prior to the end of the certification period?
+(F) When can SNAP benefits stop prior to the end of the certification period?

 The county agency shall end an assistance group's benefits earlier than its certification expiration date when one of the following is true:

 (1) The county agency receives information that the assistance group has become ineligible;